StructuralEquationModels/StructuralEquationModels.jl/docs/src/tutorials/construction/outer_constructor.md

 ```math
 W = \frac{1}{2} D^T(S^{-1}\otimes S^{-1})D
 ```
 as the weight matrix, where D is the so-called duplication matrix and S is the observed covariance matrix.
-However, you can pass any other weight matrix you want (to achieve UWL, DWLS, ADF estimation, for example) as a keyword argument:
+However, you can pass any other weight matrix you want (e.g., UWL, DWLS, ADF estimation) as a keyword argument:

 ```julia
 W = ...